kubeedge/edgemesh/docs/proposal/edgemesh-security-proposal.md

 ```

 # Future development tasks
-1. certification rotation: The certification roration will affect the connection between EdgeMesh-Server and EdgeMesh-Agent, EdgeMesh-Agent and EdgeMesh-Agent, we need think more about this.
+1. certification rotation: The certification roration will affect the connection between edgemesh-server and edgemesh-agent, edgemesh-agent and edgemesh-agent, we need think more about this.

 # Related Link
 1. kubeedge edge authentication: https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/edge-authentication.md